area17/twill/README.md

 ```

 With that the *block* is ready to be used on the form, it just needs to be enabled in the CMS configuration.
-For it a `block_editor` key is required and inside you can defined the list of `blocks` available in your project.
+For it a `block_editor` key is required and inside you can define the list of `blocks` available in your project.

 filename: ```config/cms-toolkit.php```